 2004 Bentley Continental GT

-Power was transmitted to all four wheels via a 6-speed ZF gearbox, a combination of grip and grunt that endowed the 2.35-tonne leviathan with tremendous pace, 60mph coming up in just 4.8 seconds with a top speed on the far side of 190mph.
-The only downside was the £130,000 required to put one in your garage but scroll forward nearly 20 years and you can now pick up a good one for less than the price of a new VW Golf.
+Power was transmitted to all four wheels via a six-speed ZF gearbox, a combination of grip and grunt that endowed the 2.35-tonne leviathan with tremendous pace, 60mph coming up in just 4.8 seconds with a top speed just shy of 200mph, all delivered without a ripple on a glass of champagne.

 Hammer Price (inc. buyers premium)